A Gaussian Perspective for Distributional Discrepancy in Generative Diffusion Models: Introduction

-Aiming at understanding from first principles, the interplay between noise scheduling and sampling efficiency, in this work, we adopt an elementary approach based on an idealized case where the source distribution is multivariate Gaussian with a given covariance matrix.
-Such a simple model induces a linear form of the optimal posterior estimator, and consequently an explicit closed-form characterization of the evolution trajectory of the distributions across reverse sampling steps.
-Using this closed-form formulation, we can conveniently investigate the Kullback-Leibler (KL) divergence between the source distribution and the reverse sampling output.
+In this paper, to understand the interplay between noise scheduling and sampling efficiency from first principles, we develop our approach based on the Gaussian setting in which the source distribution is multivariate Gaussian with a given covariance matrix.
+This formulation leads to a linear optimal posterior estimator, and the reverse sampling process can be analyzed step by step, thereby permitting an explicit closed-form characterization of the generative distribution's evolution trajectory.
+Leveraging this analytical tractability, we investigate the Kullback-Leibler (KL) divergence between the source distribution and the one produced by reverse sampling, as a distributional discrepancy metric.

-We demonstrate two applications of this KL divergence-based analytical tool.
-In the first application, we study how fast the KL divergence asymptotically vanishes as the number of time discretization steps increases.
-Adopting the Euler-Maclaurin expansion~\cite{zwillinger2002crc}, we obtain the precise asymptotic behavior of the reverse sampling process and identify the component that dominates the KL divergence.
-These allow us to establish a direct connection between the noise schedule and the sampling accuracy.
-Based on this, we propose and solve a variational optimization problem that yields a tangent law of the noise schedule, whose coefficient depends upon the eigenvalues of the source covariance matrix.
+Rather than being a reductive simplification, the Gaussian setting serves as a powerful analytical testbed that has yielded substantial insights across several aspects of DMs, ranging from error analysis~\cite{pierret2024diffusion,hurault2026} and stopping-time analysis~\cite{wu2025optimal} to practical advances such as accelerated sampling~\cite{sabour2024align,wang2024unreasonable,benita2025spectral}.
+Moreover, some works suggest that Gaussian analyses can reveal fundamental mechanisms underlying DMs, including their generalization behavior and implicit inductive biases~\cite{li2024generalizability}.
+Taken together, these findings establish the Gaussian setting as a useful paradigm for probing the inner workings of practical DMs, thereby motivating a deeper investigation of Gaussian source analysis in this work.